Quantized representations of knot groups: Introduction

 A braided Hopf algebra $A$ is a generalization of a Hopf algebra where the braiding is used instead of the usual flip sending $x \otimes y$ to $y \otimes x$ as in Figure~\ref{fig:braiding}.
-Braided commutativity is a generalization of the commutativity property of usual Hopf algebras, which is given in Definition~\ref{def:commutative}.
+Braided commutativity is a generalization of the commutativity property of usual Hopf algebras, which is given in Definition~\ref{def:braidedcomm}.

 To generalize the above construction of the ideal $I_b$ to get a space of $A$ representations, we modify the relation at the crossing as in Figure~\ref{fig:braidedWirtinger}.
-With this modification, we define a two-sided ideal $I_b$ and get the space of $A$ representation of $K$ as a quotient of $A^{\otimes n}$ divided by $I_b$ as before.
-Our main result is that this quotient algebra is proved to be an invariant of $K$, see Theorem \ref{th:knot}.
+Our main result is to define a module $I_b$ and show that the quotient of $A^{\otimes n}$ divided by $I_b$ only depends on the knot $K$, see Theorem \ref{th:main}.
+In the final example at the end of the paper we will return to the figure eight knot and show what our construction amounts to in this case.

-The typical example of braided Hopf algebras is $\BSL(2)$, which is the braided one-parameter deformation of the coordinate ring of $\mathrm{SL}(2, {\mathbb C})$.
-By applying the above construction, we get the space of $\BSL(2)$ representation which is a quantization of the $\mathrm{SL}(2, {\mathbb C})$ representation space of $K$.
-This algebra gives a non-commutative algebraic scheme which should be the coordinate ring of the `space' of quantized $\mathrm{SL}(2, {\mathbb C})$ representations in the sense of non-commutative algebraic geometry.
+An important example of braided Hopf algebras is $\BSL(2)$, it is the braided one-parameter deformation of the coordinate ring of $\SL(2, {\mathbb C})$, see \cite{M91}.
+By applying the above construction, we get the space of $\BSL(2)$ representations which is a quantization of the $\SL(2, {\mathbb C})$ representation space of $K$.